 - If you are attending events with children, be sure to check the event rules beforehand and also think about whether the event is suitable for your child.
 Some events do not allow children under a certain age and all events require that children be accompanied by an adult at all times.

 - Remember that most of the Hogmanay festivities in Edinburgh are busy, outdoor, and all-standing events so please dress for the weather and wear comfortable shoes!
 Wrap up warmly and be prepared for rain.
 See this guide to what to wear for Hogmanay to help you decide what to bring.

 - Photography and cameras are welcome at most events (do check event guidelines) but there is a strict no drone policy.
 It is illegal (and unsafe) to fly a drone during any of the Hogmanay events.

 - Note that in most of the event venues and concert arenas, outside alcohol is not permitted.
 However, alcohol is permitted (be sure to double check latest guidelines) to be brought into the Street Party arena for those of legal drinking age (age 18+).
-But it can only be brought in plastic containers and cans not exceeding 500ml, the maximum number of containers or cans per ticket holder is four.
+But it can only be brought in non-glass containers and cans not exceeding 500ml.
 No glass bottles of any kind (with or without alcohol) is allowed into any of the Hogmanay venues.